 Microsoft’s new Hailstorm initiative is Mac compatible.
 However, the company’s Mac Business Unit (MacBU) doesn’t’ have anything new to announce on the

-as of yet, according to spokesperson Karen Sung.
+.NET initiative as of yet, according to spokesperson Karen Sung.

 Hailstorm is the codename of a set of enabling services intended to advance the Microsoft .NET strategy.
 The Big M claims it will enable developers to build user-centric XML Web services that offer a new level of personalization for both consumers and business users.
 Microsoft showcased five major partners, including American Express, ClickCommerce, eBay, Expedia and Groove, who showed prototypes and conceptual demos during the Hailstorm announcement last week.